legacysurvey/legacysurvey/pages/dr6/description.rst

 where :math:`\Delta m` = 2.699, 3.339, 5.174, and 6.620 mag in the W1, W2, W3 and W4 bands.
 For example, a WISE W1 image should be multiplied by :math:`10^{-2.699/2.5} = 0.083253` to give units consistent with the Tractor catalogs.
 These conversion factors are recorded in the Tractor catalog headers ("WISEAB1", etc).
-The result is that the DECam and WISE fluxes we provide should all be within a few percent of being on an AB system.
+The result is that the optical and WISE fluxes we provide should all be within a few percent of being on an AB system.

 .. _`BASS website`: http://batc.bao.ac.cn/BASS/doku.php?id=datarelease:telescope_and_instrument:home#filters